กองทัพอากาศไทย - Royal Thai Air Force

 Ability to carry four 500 lbs is hown on Northrop F-5E serial 21125/80771 seen before June 2015

-One of the second batch Northrop F-5F was assigned to the Squadron together with seven former USAF F-5E bought in 1988, (one) two of the last mentioned being used for spares recovery only.
+One of the second batch Northrop F-5F was assigned to the Squadron together with seven former USAF F-5E bought in 1988, one of the last mentioned being used for spares recovery only.

-The year 1994 saw re-equipment with Aero L-39ZA light attack aircrafts and the transfer of the Northrop fighters to the 711th Squadrons.
+The years 1993/ 1994 saw re-equipment with Aero L-39ZA light attack aircrafts and the transfer of the Northrop fighters to the 231st and 711th Squadrons.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------